FilipAngelov/MSE-Time-Series-Forecasting-Stock-Market/README.md

 We are converting the time series data to a supervised learning structure to solve the problem as a regression or classification.
-Converting the time series data to a supervised learning structure includes preparing a 40 days look-back sequence of each of the features to predict the price 7 days in the future.

 Dataset was split into train and validation period based on a cutoff date.
 Various validation periods were tried like leaving the most recent 30, 100, and 300 days for validation and using the rest for train.